 Characteristics of Virtual Networks (VNs) that describe the customer’s VNs in terms of VN Members comprising a VN, multi-source and/or multi-destination characteristics of VN Member, the VN’s reference to TE-topology’s Abstract Node;

-The actual VN instantiation is performed with Connectivity Matrices sub-module of TE-Topology Model [TE-Topo] which interacts with the VN YANG module presented in this draft.
+The actual VN instantiation and computation is performed with Connectivity Matrices sub-module of TE-Topology Model [TE-Topo] which provides TE network topology abstraction and management operation.
 Once TE-topology Model is used in triggering VN instantiation over the networks, TE-tunnel [TE-tunnel] Model will inevitably interact with TE-Topology model for setting up actual tunnels and LSPs under the tunnels.

+Abstraction and Control of Traffic Engineered Networks (ACTN) describes a set of management and control functions used to operate one or more TE networks to construct virtual networks that can be represented to customers and that are built from abstractions of the underlying TE networks [RFC8453].
+ACTN is the primary example of the usage of the VN Yang model.

+Sections 2 and 3 provide the discussion of how the VN Yang model is applicable to the ACTN context where Virtual Network Service (VNS) operation is implemented for the Customer Network Controller (CNC)- Multi-Domain Service Coordinator (MSDC) interface (CMI).

+The YANG model on the CMI is also known as customer service model in [RFC8309].
+The YANG model discussed in this document is used to operate customer-driven VNs during the VN instantiation, VN computation, and its life-cycle service management and operations.

-The ACTN VN operational state is included in the same tree as the configuration consistent with Network Management Datastore Architecture (NMDA) [NMDA].
+The VN operational state is included in the same tree as the configuration consistent with Network Management Datastore Architecture (NMDA) [RFC8342].
 The origin of the data is indicated as per the origin metadata annotation.

 Terminology

-Refer to [ACTN-Frame] and [RFC7926] for the key terms used in this document.
+Refer to [RFC8453], [RFC7926], and [RFC8309] for the key terms used in this document.

+Tree diagram

+A simplified graphical representation of the data model is used in Section 5 of this this document.
+The meaning of the symbols in these diagrams is defined in [RFC8340].

+Prefixes in Data Node Names

+In this document, names of data nodes and other data model objects

+are prefixed using the standard prefix associated with the

+corresponding YANG imported modules, as shown in Table 1.

++---------+------------------------------+-----------------+

+| Prefix | YANG module | Reference |

++---------+------------------------------+-----------------+

+| vn | ietf-vn | [RFCXXXX] |

+| nw | ietf-network | [RFC8345] |

+| te-types| ietf-te-types | [TE-Tunnel] |

+| te-topo | ietf-te-topology | [TE-TOPO] |

++---------+------------------------------+-----------------+

+Table 1: Prefixes and corresponding YANG modules

+Note: The RFC Editor will replace XXXX with the number assigned to the RFC once this draft becomes an RFC.

-ACTN CMI context
+Use-case of VN Yang Model in the ACTN context

-The model presented in this document has the following ACTN context.
+In this section, ACTN is being used to illustrate the general usage of the VN yang model.
+The model presented in this section has the following ACTN context.

 +-------+